Kirk Korista, Chair

 Fax: (269) 387-4939

 The Department of Physics offers three programs of study leading to a major in physics.
-Two of these are in the Liberal Education Curriculum.
-The Physics Major and the Geophysics Major (sponsored jointly by the Departments of Geosciences and Physics) are programs that prepare students for graduate study in physics or physics-related fields or for professional employment in applied physics fields.
-The Secondary Education Curriculum Physics Major prepares students to teach physics at the high school level.
+Two of these are in the Arts and Sciences Curriculum (Physics Major, and the Physics Major with Electrical Engineering Option) and are programs that prepare students for graduate study or professional employment in physics.
+The Secondary Education Physics major prepares students to teach physics at the high school level.
+A Geophysics Major, sponsored jointly by the departments of Geosciences and Physics, is also available, enabling students to prepare for a career in an important area of applied physics.

 Any student contemplating majoring or minoring in physics should contact the Department of Physics as early as possible.
 This is especially true for transfer students from community colleges in regard to transfer credit and course of study.
 Students will want to contact the department undergraduate advisor regarding courses, employment opportunities, and graduate study in physics.

-A student majoring in physics may qualify for departmental honors in physics by fulfilling the following requirements:
+Any physics major may qualify for departmental honors in physics by fulfilling the following requirements:

-- Attain a cumulative grade point average of at 3.5 or higher in the required physics courses and an accumulated overall grade point average of 3.2 or higher.
+- Attain by the end of the semester preceding graduation an accumulated grade point average of at least 3.5 in physics courses and an accumulated grade point average of at least 3.0 in other courses.

-Minor programs are available in physics, secondary education physics, and astronomy.
+Minor programs are available in physics, in secondary education physics, and in astronomy.

 5000-level courses are offered only to advanced physics majors.
 Department policy requires that undergraduates enrolling in these courses have successfully completed all prerequisite studies prior to enrollment.
-The department recommends that physics majors who plan to enter a graduate college complete course work in 5000-level physics and/or mathematics.
+The Department recommends that Physics majors who plan to enter a graduate college complete two of the following courses: PHYS 5620, PHYS 5630, or PHYS 5640.